junxit/us-congress-bills-114/bill.md

     - **(B)** the 15 United States seaports that support the highest volume of international sea travel, as determined by available Federal travel data; and
     - **(C)** the 15 United States land ports of entry that support the highest volume of pedestrian crossings, as determined by available Federal border crossing data.
 - **(b)** *Implementation*
-  - **(1)** *Pilot program at land ports of entry for non-pedestrian outbound traffic* Not later than one year after the date of the enactment of this Act, the Secretary of Homeland Security, in collaboration with industry stakeholders, shall establish a six-month pilot program to test the biometric exit data system referred to in subsection (a)(2) on non-pedestrian outbound traffic at not fewer than three land ports of entry with significant cross-border traffic, including at not fewer than two land ports of entry on the southern border and at least one land port of entry on the northern border.
+  - **(1)** *Pilot program at land ports of entry for non-pedestrian outbound traffic* Not later than one year after the date of the enactment of this Act, the Secretary of Homeland Security, in collaboration with industry stakeholders, shall establish a six-month pilot program to test the biometric exit data system referred to in subsection (a)(2) on non-pedestrian outbound traffic at not fewer than three land ports of entry with significant cross-border traffic, including at not fewer than two land ports of entry on the southern land border and at least one land port of entry on the northern land border.
 Such pilot program may include a consideration of more than one biometric mode, and shall be implemented to determine the following:
     - **(A)** How a nationwide implementation of such biometric exit data system at land ports of entry shall be carried out.
     - **(B)** The infrastructure required to carry out subparagraph (A).
     - **(C)** The effects of such pilot program on legitimate travel and trade.
     - **(D)** The effects of such pilot program on wait times, including processing times, for such non-pedestrian traffic.
     - **(E)** Its effectiveness in combating terrorism.
+    - **(F)** Its effectiveness in identifying visa holders who violate the terms of their visas.
   - **(2)** *At land ports of entry for non-pedestrian outbound traffic*
     - **(A)** *In general* Not later than five years after the date of the enactment of this Act, the Secretary of Homeland Security shall expand the biometric exit data system referred to in subsection (a)(2) to all land ports of entry, and such system shall apply only in the case of non-pedestrian outbound traffic.
-    - **(B)** *Extension* The Secretary of Homeland Security may extend by two years the initial date specified in subparagraph (A), and may renew such extension for a single additional two-year period, if the Secretary certifies to the appropriate congressional committees that the 15 land ports of entry that support the highest volume of passenger vehicles, as determined by available Federal data, do not have the physical infrastructure or characteristics to install the systems necessary to implement a biometric exit data system.
+    - **(B)** *Extension* The Secretary of Homeland Security may extend for a single two year period the date specified in subparagraph (A) if the Secretary certifies to the Committee on Homeland Security and the Committee on the Judiciary of the House of Representatives and the Committee on Homeland Security and Governmental Affairs and the Committee on the Judiciary of the Senate that the 15 land ports of entry that support the highest volume of passenger vehicles, as determined by available Federal data, do not have the physical infrastructure or characteristics to install the systems necessary to implement a biometric exit data system.
   - **(3)** *At air and sea ports of entry* Not later than five years after the date of the enactment of this Act, the Secretary of Homeland Security shall expand the biometric exit data system referred to in subsection (a)(2) to all air and sea ports of entry.
   - **(4)** *At land ports of entry for pedestrians* Not later than five years after the date of the enactment of this Act, the Secretary of Homeland Security shall expand the biometric exit data system referred to in subsection (a)(2) to all land ports of entry, and such system shall apply only in the case of pedestrians.
-- **(c)** *Effects on air, sea, and land transportation* The Secretary of Homeland Security, in consultation with appropriate private sector stakeholders, shall ensure that the collection of biometric data under this section causes the least possible disruption to the movement of people or cargo in air, sea, or land transportation.
+- **(c)** *Effects on air, sea, and land transportation* The Secretary of Homeland Security, in consultation with appropriate private sector stakeholders, shall ensure that the collection of biometric data under this section causes the least possible disruption to the movement of people or cargo in air, sea, or land transportation, while fulfilling the goals of improving counterterrorism efforts and identifying visa holders who violate the terms of their visas.
 - **(d)** *Termination of proceeding* Notwithstanding any other provision of law, the Secretary of Homeland Security shall, on the date of the enactment of this Act, terminate the proceeding entitled Collection of Alien Biometric Data Upon Exit From the United States at Air and Sea Ports of Departure, issued on April 24, 2008 (73 C.F.R.
 22065; DHS Docket No. 2008–0039).
 - **(e)** *Data-Matching* The biometric exit data system established under this section shall—
   - **(1)** require that the biometric data that is obtained for a person upon entry to the United States is matched against the biometric data of such person when such person exits the United States;
   - **(2)** leverage the infrastructure and databases of the current entry system established pursuant to section 7208 of the Intelligence Reform and Terrorism Prevention Act of 2004 (8 U.S.C.
 1365b) for the purpose described in paragraph (1); and
-  - **(3)** be interoperable with, and allow matching against, other Federal databases that store biometrics of known or suspected terrorists.
+  - **(3)** be interoperable with, and allow matching against, other Federal databases that store biometrics of known or suspected terrorists, and visa holders who have violated the terms of their visas.
 - **(f)** *Scope*
   - **(1)** *In general* The biometric exit data system established under this section shall include a requirement for the collection of biometric exit data for all categories of individuals who are required to provide biometric entry data.
   - **(2)** *Exception* This section shall not apply in the case of a citizen of the United States.
 - **(g)** *Collection of data* The Secretary of Homeland Security may not require any non-Federal person to collect biometric data pursuant to the biometric exit data system established under this section, except through a contractual agreement.
-- **(h)** *Multi-Modal collection* In carrying out subsections (a)(1) and (b), the Secretary of Homeland Security shall make every effort to collect biometric data using additional modes of biometric technology.
+- **(h)** *Multi-modal collection* In carrying out subsections (a)(1) and (b), the Secretary of Homeland Security shall make every effort to collect biometric data using additional modes of biometric technology.
-- **(i)** *Penalties for failure To meet deadlines*
+- **(i)** *Penalties for failure to meet deadlines*
   - **(1)** *Biometric exit data system* If the Secretary fails to meet any of the following requirements by the applicable deadline, no political appointee of the Department of Homeland Security may perform any function described in paragraph (2) until the Secretary has complied with the requirement:
     - **(A)** The submission of the implementation plan under subsection (a)(1).
     - **(B)** The establishment of a biometric exit data system under subsection (a)(2).